1/ qvist // Shutterstock

 At Stacker, we ranked all 39 sources by this trust ratio and explored what makes these news sources stand out for their credibility (or lack thereof), including insights for each into the history and recent events that support or challenge their trustworthiness.
 You’ll discover which early news agency was initially founded as a pony express, which newspaper’s motto became “Democracy dies in darkness” in 2017, and finally which sources earned a perfect trust ratio from respondents.

 Before you get started, the research driving this story warrants three notable caveats.
 First, the study was administered to the online readers of 28 local news sites from around the country; it is not a perfect depiction of national sentiment.
 Second, given the question was a free response rather than a comprehensive assessment of all news organizations, the trust ratio may reflect severe opinions of each news source with less consideration for more moderate views.
 Lastly, you’ll find that the categories range in specificity and are not mutually exclusive, including examples like “Trump,” “Local,” and the “Kansas City Star,” which shows that what's considered a news source can vary depending on the respondent.

 Trust Ratio: 0.00

 Designed as a left-wing response to the Tea Party, Occupy Democrats creates and aggregates online content engineered to give “people the ammunition to engage in meme warfare.”
-A BuzzFeed News analysis of partisan Facebook pages showed that 20% of Occupy Democrats articles were false or misleading, with the average post getting over ten thousand shares.
+A BuzzFeed News analysis of partisan Facebook pages showed that 20% of Occupy Democrats articles were false or misleading, with the average post getting more than 10,000 shares.

 3/ TechCrunch // Flickr